GerrySeidman/rectangles/stemVM.md

 * A Host-Only adapter for a local private network shared by the VMs and the Host machine.
 Each VM will have a unique static IP addresss.
 See ["Cluster Overview"](clusterOverview.md) for more details
 * A NAT Network adapter with access to the internet and an IP address obtained via DHCP.
 This would not be

-For this tutorial we are going to set up DNS and for our cluster use the domain name "test.gerry".
+For this tutorial we are going to set up DNS and for our cluster use the domain name "play.gerry".

 ## What we will do in this section